 By saving energy, you can save money on your utility bills, such as for gas and electricity.
 By changing light-bulbs with energy-efficient bulbs, you can save about 20%.
 You can save even more by insulating and sealing drafts in your home, using programmable thermostats, insulating hot-water heaters, turning off electronics and chargers, and replacing old appliances with energy-efficient ones.

 By saving energy, especially during the summer when air conditioning use is high, you will also be help lessen energy problems such as energy shortages, energy affordability, pollution and climate change.
 By saving energy, you will help reduce greenhouse gases.
 In Abington, human energy use is the main contributor to greenhouse gas emissions and climate change.
-Generating electricity, petroleum fuel use, and natural gases use all contribute to greenhouse gas emissions.
+Generating electricity by using fossil fuels, petroleum fuel use, and natural gas use all contribute to greenhouse gas emissions.
 You can also help by purchasing cleaner energy and renewable energy.

 Adopt energy-savings habits: